-Mandatory prepayment and cancellation of the Revolving Credit Facility will occur upon (i) certain change of control events and upon disposal of certain assets or (ii) it being illegal for a lender to provide or continue to provide funding (such prepayment will be limited to such lender's share).
+Mandatory prepayment and cancellation of the Revolving Credit Facility will occur upon (i) certain change of control events and upon disposal of certain assets (including assests subject to the RCF Security) or (ii) it being illegal for a lender to provide or continue to provide funding (such prepayment will be limited to such lender's share).
 In the case of any voluntary prepayment or mandatory prepayment, Cirsa would be required to pay break costs (if any).